The coccyx is the small triangular bone at the bottom of the spine. Some people call it their tail bone.

 - Difficulty in passing solids (pain, constipation, inability to relax pelvic floor muscles while deficating)

 - Urianry dysfunction (poor bladder emptying, recurrent urinary tract infections)

 - Dyspareunia (difficult or painful sexual intercourse, including vaginismus)

-So, if you are looking for a Chiropractor in East Bentleigh, Moorabbin, Bentleigh, South Oakleigh, Oakleigh, Hughesdale, Murrumbeena, Carnegie, Ormond, McKinnon and Heatherton to help manage back pain, neck pain, headaches, stiffness, arthritis, sciatica or other symptoms associated with coccyx pain, then call East Bentleigh Health Group to see a chiropractic on 9579 3999.
+So, if you are looking for a Chiropractor in East Bentleigh, Moorabbin, Bentleigh, South Oakleigh, Oakleigh, Hughesdale, Murrumbeena, Carnegie, Ormond, McKinnon and Heatherton to help manage coccyx pain, back pain, neck pain, headaches, stiffness, arthritis, sciatica or other symptoms associated with coccyx pain, then call East Bentleigh Health Group to see a chiropractic on 9579 3999.